andrew-candela/crypto-tracker/README.md

 to update the three lambda functions.
 You'll have to add some secrets to your github repo in order for this step to work with your own AWS account.

+If you're trying to deploy your code but you haven't yet created the lambda functions, then the deploymennt pipleing will fail.
+If this happens, follow the steps to create the needed AWS infra with Terraform below.

 ## Creating infra with Terraform